zxy1123/DeepSolo/README.md

 <h1 align="center">Fork from DeepSolo: Let Transformer Decoder with Explicit Points Solo for Text Spotting</h1>

+I give a cpu inference version for deformable attention ， now by using the cpu version you can use this model and weghts whitout cuda

 <p align="center">
   <a href="#News">News</a> |
   <a href="#Main Results">Main Results</a> |